resource-reasoning/resourcereasoning.com/README.md

 -------------------
 The _live_ website is located at `/vol/rr/www` on the shared volume.
 For changes to the static content, you usually _do not want to modify this_.
+This repository is an instance of directory structure at the at `/vol/rr/rr-web`, it contains all the source files for the above directory.
+It has not yet been updated for off-site development.
-Instead, modify the corresponding `.shtml` files located in `/vol/rr/rr-web/src` and run `make` which will process some includes and copy the result to the live site.
+Instead, modify the corresponding `.shtml` files located in `src` and run `make` which will process some includes and copy the result to the live site.
 Be careful not to edit the `.html` files as they are automatically generated, and will be clobbered.

-The main files of interest for editing in `/vol/rr/rr-web/src` are:
+The main files of interest for editing in `src` are:
   * **index.shtml** The main page.
     You might want to edit the blurb or change the pictures in the photo gallery.
     Images for the gallery should be stored in `/vol/rr/www/images` and referenced as the existing images are inside the page.